TPN Script Reference

 Scope creep happened, and during TPN I added countless requested features, starting with macros and loops and ending with variable substitution and math.

-In the following examples I use echo
+In the following examples I use echo excessively, but in my twitch chat

-is something only mods can use because it straight up makes the bot
+echo is something only mods can use because it straight up makes the bot

 say whatever you give it, with no indication that it’s in response to